obvgab/kinzoku/README.md

    - Maybe implement a .intoChainedStruct() for all classes, or allow all classes in the init()?
  - (1) ~~Consider making any structs/classes that are just 'public var c: WGPUClass' into typealiases~~
    - ~~Typealiases can have extensions for other functions.
 Any non-pointer holding classes can be converted easily~~
-     - ~~Extensions also may allow for getters/setters, so interfacing swift-like would be better~~
+     - ~~Extensions also may allow for getters/setters, so interfacing Swift-like would be better~~
      - ~~Removes the issue of invoking .c constantly, we can just use ?~~
      - ~~Maybe make instance hold all pointers in [UnsafeMutablePointer<Any>], deallocate all at once (in Instance, for example--see the first comment)~~
        - ~~Less memory efficient, cleaner code~~